ibm-watson-embedded-business-assistant/eba-example-agents/Lab/LandingPage.md

 * [Amplification in Natural Language Understanding](../Articles/NaturalLanguageUnderstatnding.md)
 * [Debugging Watson Assistant](../Articles/DebuggingWatsonAssistant.md)

 > _This documentation is work in progress.
-You are welcome to contribute._
+You are welcome to contribute.
+Just click edit link in the top right corner and submit a pull request._

 > _You can keep this window open while you are working.
 Stick it to the conversation area on the left side to free some space._